 Try not to be influenced by past relationships

-You will not be able to accept any commitment phobia treatment if you a not willing to give up your past mistakes and fears.
+You will not be able to accept any commitment issues treatment if you are not willing to give up your past mistakes and fears.

 Learn from the past and find ways to do better in the future.

-Lastly, you can only treat yourself from commitment phobia is you are ready to address the issue and give yourself time and space to do better.
-Being too hard on yourself and getting worked up on minor changes will only do harm.
+Lastly, you can only treat yourself from commitment issues if you are ready to address the issue and give yourself time and space to do better.
+Being too hard on yourself and getting worked up on minor changes will only harm you.
 Avoid overthinking matters.
-If your work on your present rather than thinking about what ifs, only then you will be able to turn expectations into a reality.
+If you work on your present rather than thinking about what-ifs, you will be able to turn expectations into a reality.

-Addressing your fear and working on it will not be easy, but it isn’t impossible as well.
+Addressing your fear and working on it will not be easy, but it isn’t impossible.